paulzuradzki/cddb-data-cleaning-project/README.md

 (venv) $ python -m pip install --upgrade pip
 (venv) $ python -m pip install -r requirements.txt (venv) $ python -m pip install .

-# use the flag `-e` (`--editable` mode) if you plan to edit the package source inside src/
-# this creates a symbolic link between your virtual environment site-packages and your local directory
-# that way, you don't have to re-install as you edit
-(venv) $ python -m pip install -e .
 ```

 #### Option 2: Install with pip from GitHub